A logo with the words 'Research Culture NI' in large red and blue letters; below are the logos of Queen's University Belfast and Ulster University.

 In response, both the government and funding bodies have introduced strategies to foster a positive and inclusive research culture, including the UK Government’s R&D People and Culture Strategy (2021).

-Northern Ireland’s Unique Challenges
+Northern Ireland’s unique challenges

 Universities play a critical role in supporting Northern Ireland’s economic and societal goals.
 Despite NI’s unique strengths, such as proximity to industry and government, several challenges persist, including: